CongducPham/LowCostLoRaGw/README.md

 Compiling the low-level gateway program
 ---------------------------------------

 DO NOT modify the lora_gateway.cpp file unless you know what you are doing.
-Check the radio.makefile file to select the radio module that you have.
-Uncomment only 1 choice or leave all lines commented if you do not have neither an HopeRF92/95 or inAir9B or a radio module with +20dBm possibility (the SX1272/76 has +20dBm feature but some radio modules that integrate the SX1272/76 may not have the electronic to support it).
-For instance, with both Libelium LoRa and inAir9 (not inAir9B) you should leave all lines commented.
+Check the radio.makefile file to indicate whether your radio module uses the PA_BOOST amplifier line or not (which means it uses the RFO line).
+HopeRF RFM92W/95W or inAir9B or NiceRF1276 or a radio module with +20dBm possibility (the SX1272/76 has +20dBm feature but some radio modules that integrate the SX1272/76 may not have the electronic to support it) need the -DPABOOST.
+Both Libelium SX1272 and inAir9 (not inAir9B) do not use PA_BOOST.
+You can also define a maximum output power to stay within transmission power regulations of your country.
+For instance, if you do not define anything, then the output power is set to 14dBm (ETSI european regulations), otherwise use -DMAX_DBM=10 for 10dBm.
 Then:

 	> make lora_gateway